Huy-DNA/MPiSC/report/chapters/preliminary-results/index.typ

 == Benchmarking baselines

 We have two main baselines:
-- dLTQueue (@ltqueue): A naively ported shared-memory MPSC queue to distributed environments.
+- dLTQueue (@naive-LTQueue): A naively ported shared-memory MPSC queue to distributed environments.
 - FastQueue: BCL's MP/MC queue, which is closest to an MPSC we can find in the distributed literature.

 Our algorithm Slotqueue (@slotqueue) is compared against these two baselines, in terms of latency and throughput.